Qv2ray/qv2ray.github.io/docs/en/getting-started/step2.md

 :::warning Special Hint for Linux / macOS Users
 You should always grant **executable permission** to `v2ray` and `v2ctl`.
 This is usually done by executing `chmod +x` on these files.

+On macOS, if you use Homebrew to install v2ray-core, you can ignore this tip.
 :::

 ## Configure Qv2ray to Use the Core